perryb3693/todolist/README.md

 # todolist
-Launch a To-Do-List Django Application using Ansible and Terraform

-The objective of this project is to deploy the "To-Do-List" Django web application through the utilization of Terraform, Ansible, Python Virtual Environment, Gunicorn, and Nginx.
+The objective of this project is to deploy a dynamic "to-do-list" application using Django to efficiently manage daily tasks.
+Provision the AWS infrastructure using Terraform and ensure seamless management with Ansible.
+Implemente a Django backend and serve the application using Nginx and Gunicorn for optimal performance.

 ***"To-Do-List" Architecture Diagram***